3 Reasons to Check Your Rolling Paper Ingredients Now

 Because this is still a relatively new market (and highly competitive), manufacturers are always looking for an edge over their competition.
-The major health concern with these chemicals is that they can cause cancer.
+The primary health concern with these chemicals is that they can cause cancer.

 For instance, one of the most common bleaching agents used on rolling papers is Chlorine dioxide (ClO2).
-It is the same chemical commonly used in municipal water treatment facilities and swimming pool sanitation systems.
+It is the same chemical used in municipal water treatment facilities and swimming pool sanitation systems.

 According to the International Agency for Research on Cancer, Chlorine dioxide is a Group 2B carcinogen, which means it is "possibly carcinogenic to humans."
 Other bleaching agents include Chlorine (Cl2), Bromine (Br2), and Oxygen Dioxide (O2).

 Rolling papers can be a fire hazard in your home if you fail to keep an eye on them.
 Rolling paper is just as dangerous as cigarettes.
 When these rolling papers burn, they release fibers and chemicals into your house.
 Cellulose from these papers is highly flammable and can easily cause house fires.

 In addition, the standard cellulose used for rolling papers is cotton.
 Cotton is highly flammable and burns with a white, hot flame.
 So if you do have rolling papers in your home, make sure to keep enough distance between them and any heat source.
 You could also put a large ceramic plate on top of your rolling papers to ensure that they won't catch fire easily.
 Remember, once rolling papers see fire, they burn until all the cellulose is used up.